First mentioned in 1250, the Saering plot escapes from the hill and extends like

 This wine goes well withLearn more about food & wine pairing

-The color is lemon yellow with clear reflections of good intensity.
-The disc is bright, limpid and transparent.
+The colour is pale yellow with clear reflections of good intensity.
+The disc is shiny, limpid, and transparent.
 The wine presents youth.

 Comments by Pascal Leonetti – October 2019